Smooth rigidity for codimension one Anosov flows

-\begin{remark} In both Theorem~\ref{thm_flows} and~\ref{thm_flows2} the assumption on the conjugacy can be weakened by only assuming that time-1 of the flows are conjugate.
+\begin{remark} In both Theorem~\ref{thm_flows} and Theorem~\ref{thm_flows2}, the assumption on the conjugacy can be weakened by only assuming that time-1 maps of the flows are conjugate.
 To see that recall that any Anosov flow which is not a constant roof suspension is topologically weakly mixing~\cite{Pl}.
 Hence, we can assume that $\phi^t_1$ is topologically weakly mixing.
 Then it is not hard to check that orbits whose period is irrational are dense in $M$ (see, \eg~\cite[Lemma~2.2]{BG}).
-The restriction of the the conjugacy for time-1 maps on these orbits must be conjugacy for the flows because the time-1 map orbit are dense in irrational periodic orbit.
+The restriction of the conjugacy for time-1 maps on these irrational periodic orbits must be conjugacy for the flows, because the time-1 map orbits are dense in the irrational periodic orbits.
 From here, we see the time-1 map conjugacy is a conjugacy of flows on a dense set and hence is, in fact, conjugacy of flows. \end{remark}

 \begin{remark} Analogous results, with the same proofs, also hold in the setting of partially hyperbolic diffeomorphisms.
 Namely, one has to consider volume preserving partially hyperbolic diffeomorphisms with one-dimensional stable subbundle, one-dimensional isometric center subbundle and a higher dimensional ($\ge 2$) unstable subbundle.
 Then one can conclude regularity of the conjugacy for an open and dense set of such diffeomorphisms.
 It is an interesting problem to generalize to the setting with higher dimensional isometric center subbundle.
 We would like to thank Danijela Damjanovi\'c for this remark. \end{remark}